Birmingham Crematorium: Opening

 In spite of strong sentimental objections very naturally entertained, we shall come to see that under the conditions of modern life cremation is not only preferable from the sanitary point of view, but that it is also the most reverent and decent treatment of the bodies of the dead.

 The ceremony was conducted by Sir Henry Thompson, first president of the Cremation Society of Great Britain.
 His address, wrote The Lancet:

 dealt with the history of the cremation movement from its origin in 1874.
 He referred to the passing of the general Act last session and to the certain increase of cremation in the future.
 The proceedings at the opening of the Birmingham Crematorium should go far to impress the minds of any who study them with a sense of the desirability of cremation whether viewed from a religious or from a scientific and sanitary standpoint.

 It was his last public duty as the society's president; he died the following year, and was cremated at Golders Green Crematorium.

-Built on a site previously known as Sheldon Coppice, alongside the A34 (Walsall Road), the Birmingham facility cost £7,000, and had furnaces designed by Messrs.
-Wilcox & Raikes.
-The architect was Frank Osborne.